Vegetarian Curry Puffs with Leftover Curry

 Thaw frozen pastry block at room temperature for 3 hrs.

-Lightly flour the work surface and pastry, roll out and cut into 5 x 5 inches squares.
+Lightly flour the work surface and pastry, roll out and cut into 5 x 5 inch squares.
 You will get around 9 squares.

 Line the baking sheet with parchment paper.

-Place 1-2 teaspoon leftover curry into the center of puff pastry leaving the edges.
+Place 1-2 teaspoon leftover curry into the centre of the puff pastry, leaving the edges.

 Brush the edges with water, this helps to seal the edges.